techthevote/techthevote.github.io/playbook.md

 layout: default
 title: The Playbook
 permalink: /playbook
-excerpt: TODO:Playbook
+excerpt: Learn how to encourage your users to vote through our simple playbook of ideas and research on what motivates voters.
 ---

 <div class="page-title">
-  New unstyled content
+  The Playbook
   <div class="inner">
-    This Playbook will help you quickly learn what you need to know to get out the vote in your product.
+    Quickly learn what you need to know to encourage people using your products to vote.
 If you're short on time, choose from our simple ideas list.
-To build something that's more organic to your product, read on to understand voter behaviors and the key milestones leading up to Election Day.
+To build something more organic to your product, read on to understand what motivates voters and the key milestones leading up to Election Day.
   </div>
 </div>

-*Turnkey Solutions*
+*Simple Ideas*
 **Short on Time?
 Easy Ways to Participate**

 * **Remind people to register and vote:  Start Now**